amilner42/code-tidbit/backend/README.md

     you should try to avoid putting a lot of logic in this file, simply put the routes (otherwise this file bloats).
 - server.ts
-  - Does all the configuration to get our express server up and running, including setting up the hosting for our static frontend.
+  - Does all the configuration to get our express server up and running.
 - types.ts
   - As recommend by basarat (the typescript guy) it is nice to have a file where all your types live.
 It makes it easy to build more complex types